frankframework/frankframework/CONTRIBUTING.md

 - When changing IAF versions Eclipse doesn't always automatically clean the tomcat deploy folder (wtpwebapps).
 Rightclick project, Run As, Maven Clean, followed by Right click Tomcat v7.0 Server at localhost, Clean...
+- When running Tomcat v8.5, make sure to disable its pluggability scans to prevent unnecessarily long startup times.
+  To do this, go to Tomcat's local context.xml file (under the Servers folder in Eclipse's project explorer) and add a JarScannerFilter element with the defaultPluggabilityScan="false" attribute.
+Encapsulate this in JarScanner tags.

 ## Developing with IntelliJ